nricciardi/taskup/README.md

 Each method returns a _Promise of Observable_, the observable is connected with websocket of backend.
 To call the specific method of entity services, this class uses _readonly abstract variable_, each child service override them.

-For example the `all` method, which returns all data of an entity:
+For example the `find` method, which returns data of an entity searched by its id:

 ```typescript
 export abstract class EntityApiService<T> {